OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Our School Garden Teacher Training supports schools to integrate the school garden into multiple subject areas using place-based, experiential learning.

 Forces of Nature is a statewide effort to increase the leadership roles of women to improve the health and well-being of all Californians through just and sustainable agriculture policies.

 The goal of the Forces of Nature: Advocacy Skills Training for Women Farmers & Ranchers in California is to provide leadership training to women farmers and ranchers in California and increase their engagement in regenerative agriculture policy advocacy at the state and local levels.

-*If you are a women actively farming or ranching in California and are interested in attending this Advocacy Skills Training, please contact Kendall Dunnigan firstname.lastname@example.org to inquire if space is available.
+If you are a women actively farming or ranching in California and are interested in attending this Advocacy Skills Training, please fill out the application form and place your deposit.
+Facilitator Kendall Dunnigan will get back to you during the week of October 1st to confirm eligibility and space availability.
+Please contact her if you have any questions firstname.lastname@example.org.

 This collaborative training is sponsored by CalCAN, Threshold Foundation, and Occidental Arts & Ecology Center.

 • Advocacy Skills Training – Boost advocacy skills for women passionate about regenerative ranching and farming to amplify their leadership in their districts to move forward just and responsive policy (power mapping, talking to policy makers, talking to the media)